RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 --Add more traps--

 This component adds more traps to the game, and makes certain existing traps somewhat more dangerous.
 Don't worry; this shouldn't turn IWD2 into Durlag's Tower.
 The point is to add twists to existing encounters and make trap-disarming skills more meaningful.

+--Add key bindings for automating buffing--

+This component adds a very fair system for automating buffing.

+To use it, first press the "[" button to start recording spells, then have party members cast any number of spells, which must either target party members or target a point.
+Then press "[" again to finish recording.

+After that, pressing the ";" button at any point will cause party members to cast the same spells that were previously recorded, in the same order, targeting the same party members as in the original recording.
+Spells that target a point will target the caster's location instead.
+If any of the recorded spells are not memorized at the time they would be cast, those spells are skipped.

+Pressing the "]" button will erase the recording until you do a new one.

+This system doesn't cheat in any way; the spells aren't cast instantly nor can you cast more than one spell per round unless you have Improved Alacrity.
+However, it should still speed up buffing somewhat and make it require less effort by the player.
+Once you have the spells recorded, you just have to press ";" without having to scroll through spell lists.

 Compatibility Notes: